 3. Create a special outdoor toy box

 Still trying to find the best way to encourage your children to play outside?
 Try putting together a special outdoor treasure box.
-Fill it with outdoor-only toys, like sidewalk chalk, this amazing Giant Bubble Set or a cool ball like Smart Ball!
+Fill it with outdoor-only toys, like sidewalk chalk, the Waboba LED Flyer or a cool ball like Smart Ball!
 Toys are often more exciting when they’re time- or circumstance-limited, so make sure these are toys they’re only allowed to play with outside.
 If you don’t have a garden, you might consider putting together a ‘park bag’ full of outdoor toys that you can bring with you on your adventures.

 4. Get kids involved in the gardening